A fast flatness testing algorithm in characteristic zero: Introduction

 The idea of expressing flatness in terms of zerodivisors dates back to Auslander's seminal paper \cite{Au}.
 Auslander showed that flatness of a finitely generated module over a regular local ring is equivalent to torsion-freeness of a sufficiently high tensor power of the module.
 In recent years, his theorem was extended to modules finite over an essentially finite-type morphism of schemes (or a holomorphic mapping of complex-analytic spaces): by Adamus, Bierstone and Milman \cite{ABM1} in the analytic and complex-algebraic categories (extending a special case done by Galligo and Kwieci{\'n}ski \cite{GK}), and by Avramov and Iyengar \cite{AI} in the category of schemes smooth over a field.

 All of the above three generalizations follow the philosophy of Auslander's proof, and consequently all share the same limitations for practical application.
 First of all, they require the base ring to be regular (or even smooth, in \cite{AI}).
 This in itself is not yet the most restrictive assumption.
 As the authors show in \cite{AS}, it is not difficult to generalize to the singular case (at least in the complex-analytic and complex-algebraic categories).
 More importantly, in general, the above criteria detect non-flatness of a module by finding torsion only in its $n$-fold tensor power, where $n$ is the Krull dimension of the base ring.
 In fact, this is the case already for finite modules: Auslander \cite{Au} shows an example of a non-flat module $F$ finitely generated over a regular local ring $R$ of dimension $n$ such that $F$ as well as all its tensor powers up to $(n-1)$'st are torsion-free over $R$.
 To put this in a perspective of actual calculations, consider the module from Example~\ref{ex:non-flat}, below: There we have $R=\C[y_1,y_2,y_3]$ and a non-flat $R$-module $F$ finitely generated over $R[x_1,\dots,x_9]$.
-To verify the non-flatness of $F$ by means of \cite{GK}, \cite{ABM1} or \cite{AI}, one would need to perform primary decomposition (cf. \cite[Rem.\,1.4]{ABM1}) of an ideal in $3+3\cdot9=30$ variables!
+To verify the non-flatness of $F$ by means of \cite{GK}, \cite{ABM1} or \cite{AI}, one would need to perform primary decomposition (cf. \cite[Rem.\,1.4]{ABM1}) of an ideal in $3+3\cdot9=30$ variables.
 This is, of course, practically impossible.
+Last but not least, in the analytic category, the existing flatness criteria only hold over the field of complex numbers.

-Let us consider for a moment the geometric point of view.
+Let us consider now the geometric point of view.
 Let $\vp:X\to Y$ denote a morphism of algebraic or analytic varieties, with $Y$ smooth of dimension $n$, and $\vp(\xi)=\eta$.
-The general philosophy of \cite{ABM1} and \cite{AI} is that the non-flatness of $\vp$ at the point $\xi$ means that the fibre $\vp^{-1}(\eta)$ is somehow bigger than the generic fibre of $\vp$.
+The general philosophy of \cite{ABM1} and \cite{AI} is that the non-flatness of $\vp$ at the point $\xi$ means that the fibre $\vp^{-1}(\eta)$ is in some sense bigger than the generic fibre of $\vp$.
 Passing to fibred powers of $\vp$ (which corresponds to taking tensor powers of the local ring $\OXxi$ of the source over $\OYeta$) amplifies the difference between the special and the generic fibre of the mapping to the extent that in the $n$-fold fibred power the special fibres themselves form an irreducible component of the source.
 (This component is responsible for the $\OYeta$-torsion in the $n$-fold tensor power of $\OXxi$.)